learnbyexample/Command-line-text-processing/perl_the_swiss_knife.md

 foo,123,bar,789
 ```

-* use `BEGIN` if same separator is to used for all lines
+* use `BEGIN` if same separator is to be used for all lines
     * statements inside `BEGIN` are executed before processing any input text

 ```bash